weakish/docs-en/views/leanengine_cli.md

 print(leancloud.User.query.count())
 ```

-Give it the permission of being executed by running `$ chmod +x /usr/local/bin/lean-usercount`, and then run `$ lean usercount` under the project directory.
+Grant the execute permission to it by running `$ chmod +x /usr/local/bin/lean-usercount`, and then run `$ lean usercount` under the project directory.
 Now you will see the total amount of records in `_User`.